Kevin Millar: Florida Marlins (1998–2002)

-From 1997 to 1999, during games encompassing several minor league stints, Millar set the record for most consecutive games reaching base with 71 straight (although this statistic only began to be formally tracked in the minors in 1996).
+From 1997 to 1999, during games encompassing several minor league stints, Millar set the record for most consecutive games reaching base with 71 (although this statistic only began to be formally tracked in the minors in 1996).
 This record was tied in 2003 by future Red Sox teammate Kevin Youkilis.
 Millar's contract was purchased by the Marlins at the start of the 1998 season and he made his major league debut for Florida on April 11, 1998, against the Pittsburgh Pirates, finishing the game 1-for-2 with a walk after appearing as a pinch hitter in the sixth inning.
 The Marlins went on to lose the game, 7–6.
 He would appear in only one more game before spending the rest of the season in the minor leagues with the Triple-A Charlotte Knights, where he batted .326 with four home runs and 15 RBI.
 Millar played with the Marlins until the end of the 2002 season.